Open to: Grades 3 - 6

 Please look ahead and plan accordingly to get any materials you don’t already have at home or cannot substitute with another item.
 You may wish to place an order online or shop all at once by looking ahead to future units, or you may opt to purchase a few items at a time, unit by unit.
 Another option you have is to order a customized lab kit from Quality Science Labs.

-The kit is $35 and contains the following items:
+The kit contains the following items:

 Please note: the kit includes several scientific items but students will still be responsible for providing their own perishable and commonly available household items.